Cognigy/Documentation/docs/en/docs/pci-vault/overview.md

 High-level description of the process:

 1. An end user initiates a conversation with a virtual agent, expressing the intent to make a payment.
-2. The virtual agent detects the user's handover request and triggers a handover to the contact center.
+2. The virtual agent detects the user's handover request and triggers a handover to a contact center using the AI Copilot workspace.
 3. A human agent in the contact center receives the handover and engages with the user.
-4. The human agent uses the AI Copilot workspace to request a link to enter card details from PCI Vault.
+4. The human agent uses the AI Copilot workspace and initiates the process to collect credit card data from the end user.
-5. PCI Vault generates a secure xApp link for the card details form and provides it to the AI Copilot workspace.
+5. PCI Vault prepares a storage container and returns authentication tokens which will be used to store and retrieve the securely stored data.
-6. The human agent receives the xApp link.
+6. The human agent receives an xApp link which will either automatically forwarded to the end user or which has to be forwarded by the human agent in a manual way.
 7. The human agent provides the xApp link to the end user.
 8. The end user accesses the secure form through the provided link, enters sensitive payment information, and submits it.
-9. PCI Vault receives the encrypted information from the user, temporarily storing it in the Redis database for security purposes.
-PCI Vault generates a PIN and provides it to the end user.
+9. PCI Vault receives the information from the user via an encrypted connection (HTTPS), encrypts it using AES and temporarily stores it in an in-memory storage.
+PCI Vault generates a PIN which is bound to the data that has been prviously stored and provides it to the end user.
-10. The end user provides the generated PIN to the human agent.
+10. The end user provides the generated PIN to the human agent via a normal chat interaction.
 11. Using the AI Copilot workspace, the human agent enters the received PIN.
-12. PCI Vault verifies the PIN and checks the transaction status.
+12. PCI Vault verifies the PIN.
-13. If the PIN is correct and the transaction status is valid, PCI Vault provides a clear-text form with card details to the AI Copilot workspace.
+13. If the PIN is correct and the transaction status is valid, PCI Vault provides a clear-text form with card details to the AI Copilot workspace via an encrypted HTTPS secure connection.
 14. The human agent receives the clear-text form with card details.
 15. The human agent processes the payment or addresses any further user queries related to the transaction.

 ## How to Configure

-To empower your human agents to securely access user card data via PCI Vault, configure the following resources:
+To empower your human agents to securely access end user credit card data via PCI Vault, configuration of the following resources is a prerequisite:

-- The Main Flow is created with a [Handover to Agent](../ai/tools/agent-handover.md) Node.
+- A Flow using the [Handover to Agent](../ai/tools/agent-handover.md) Flow Node to initiate a handover to a human agent.
+- Handover with one of the supported Contact Centers is configured.
+An example might be the handover integration with [Cognigy Live Agent](../live-agent/overview.md).
-- AI Copilot is configured in a separate Flow.
-The [Copilot: SecureForms Tile Node](../ai/flow-nodes/ai-copilot/secure-forms-tile.md) must be added to this Flow.
+- Usage of AI Copilot and the additional [Copilot: SecureForms Tile Node](../ai/flow-nodes/ai-copilot/secure-forms-tile.md) Flow Node which is used to initiate the entire credit card collection process.
-- Contact Center Integration is set up.
-For example, [Cognigy Live Agent](../live-agent/overview.md) is selected as a handover provider.
-- An Endpoint is created.
-It should include the Main Flow, Handover Provider, and the Flow for AI Copilot.
-We recommend using [Cognigy Webchat Widget](../ai/endpoints/webchat/webchat.md) for further testing of configuration in [Demo Webchat](../ai/endpoints/webchat/integrated-demo-page.md) mode.
+- An Endpoint through which AI Copilot, the Handover Provider and respective Contact Center settings are configured.

 ## Test your Configuration

-When the configuration is ready, test your workflow.
-For the example below, Webchat Widget is selected as the Endpoint for testing via Demo Webchat, and Cognigy Live Agent is chosen as a contact center provider.
+In the following example we are using the Webchat Widget, the Webchat Endpoint and Cognigy Live Agent in order to demonstrate PCI Vault:

-To test your configuration via Demo Webchat, follow these steps:

-1. Open the Congnigy.AI interface.
+1. Open the Congnigy.AI interface and select your AI Agent.
 2. In the left-side menu of your Agent, click **Deploy > Endpoints**.
 3. On the **Endpoints** page, select the **Webchat** Endpoint that you have already created with the predefined configuration.
 4. In the upper-right corner of the Endpoint editor, click **Open Demo Webchat**.